klml/msgsplit/README.md

 ## Similar

-* windmemo.com was a service to send messages you [could real only once](https://www.sebastian-kraus.com/windmemo-nur-der-erste-kann-es-lesen/).
+* windmemo.com was a service to send messages you [could read only once](https://www.sebastian-kraus.com/windmemo-nur-der-erste-kann-es-lesen/).